ArchiDevil/dxr-sample/docs/Plan.md

     - [x] Generate a geometry of an island using Perlin noise
         - [x] Generate cubes for a noise data
     - [x] Generate a geometry for water
+- [x] Add reflections
+- [ ] Add flora
+    - [ ] Generate bushes
+    - [ ] Generate a tree
+    - [ ] Place flora in the world using a random values or the noise value
+- [ ] Add clouds
+    - [ ] Generate clouds using a noise
+    - [ ] Make clouds transparent
+    - [ ] Animate them
+- [ ] Add sun & sky
+    - [ ] Add a sun object on the sky
-- [ ] Add a separate pass using a convenient rendering (like a depth pass)
+    - [ ] Add a sky with a Relay scattering algorithm
 - [ ] Add shadows & AO
-    * Use results from depth pass
-- [ ] Add some action to scene
+    - [ ] Add depth prepass
-- [ ] Add reflection
+    - [ ] Generate rays from each point to the light position and check collision
-- [ ] Add transparency & refraction
+    - [ ] For AO generate multiple short rays in random directions

 ## Other tasks